openhab/openhab1-addons/bundles/persistence/org.openhab.persistence.rrd4j/README.md

 Round-robin databases (RRDs) have fixed-length so-called "archives" for storing values.
 One RRD can have (in general) several datasources and each datasource can have several archives. openHAB only supports one datasource per RRD (i.e. per stored item), which is named DATASOURCE_STATE.
-The setup of multiple configurations (with differing .def ,.archives and .items settings) can be used if each item is member of exact one setup only (see example below).
+Multiple configurations (with differing .items settings) can be used (see example below).

 ### Datasource types